• Home

 19 Thursday Apr 2012

-Posted by lovingtheride in inspiration, photography, words
+Posted inspiration, photography, words

 hope is better than fear, jack layton quote, jack layton school playground mural, jack layton toronto mural, jack layton tribute toronto, jack layton's final words, jack layton's letter to canadians, keith haring art, keith haring mural toronto, keith haring toronto, love is better than anger, optimism is better than despair